Frequently Asked Questions

 1. When can I apply for a grant?

-The Virginia Environmental Endowment (VEE) accepts grant proposals twice a year, in June and December for the Virginia Program and in June only for the Kanawha and Ohio River Valleys Program.
+The Virginia Environmental Endowment (VEE) accepts grant proposals twice a year, in June and December, for the Virginia Program.
+Beginning in 2018, proposals will be due by December 1 for the Kanawha and Ohio River Valleys Program.
+VEE anticipates receiving proposals beginning in June 2018 for the new James River Water Quality Improvement Program.
 Check the Proposal Submission section of this site for specific application procedures.

 2. What does VEE look for in a grant application?